DannyBen/victor/README.md

 SVG Templates
 --------------------------------------------------

-The `:default` SVG template is designed to be a full XML document.
+The `:default` SVG template is designed to be a full XML document (i.e., a standalone SVG image).
 If you wish to use the output as an SVG element inside HTML, you can change the SVG template:

 ```ruby
 svg = SVG.new template: :html